nihemelandu/future-research/README.md

 - **Segmentation:**
 Break down the supply chain into smaller, manageable segments based on product type, customer behavior, demand patterns, or service levels.
 This allows for more targeted strategies and localized optimization.

+- **Shift from Correlation to Causality:**
+Within each segment, go beyond surface-level associations.
+Identify causal drivers of variability to enable more effective interventions and decision-making.
+Understanding “why” variability occurs is more powerful than just knowing “when” it does.

+- **Anomaly Detection:**
+Use anomaly detection models to flag deviations from expected behavior.
+This helps contain disruptions by triggering early warnings, allowing rapid response to prevent cascading failures or inefficiencies.
 ---

 ### 🎯 Research Objectives